Strangers' Burying Ground: History

-The cemetery was founded in 1826 by Parliament of Upper Canada which respondef to a public petition by passing An act to authorize certain persons therein named, and their successors, to hold certain lands for the purpose therein mentioned for residents who were not Anglican or Catholic – and thus effectively banned from burial in the town's established cemeteries as undesirables.
+The cemetery was founded in 1826 by Parliament of Upper Canada which responded to a public petition by passing An act to authorize certain persons therein named, and their successors, to hold certain lands for the purpose therein mentioned for residents who were not Anglican or Catholic – and thus effectively banned from burial in the town's established cemeteries as undesirables.
 The cemetery was located beyond the legal boundaries of the then-town of York, and within large wooded lots north of Bloor Street.

 Many of those buried there were poor or of modest means as well as victims of typhoid, cholera and diphtheria, which were common when there was a lack of sanitation and clean water.
 The cemetery was laid out in a grid stretching west and north, unlike the well-landscaped St. James Cemetery.

 Notable interments included blacksmith Samuel Lount and farmer Peter Matthews who were both hanged for treason for their roles in the 1837 Upper Canada Rebellion.

 When the 6-acre cemetery closed in 1855 after 6,685 interments, the families of the deceased were invited to arrange for moving the graves to another cemetery.
 During the subsequent twenty years, many of the graves were gradually relocated to Toronto Necropolis in the Cabbagetown neighbourhood.
 The remainder (approximately 3,000) were moved between 1876 and 1881 to Mount Pleasant Cemetery, which opened in November 1876 near the Deer Park neighbourhood.

 In 1855, the property was transferred to the Trustees of the General Burying Ground for the purpose of relocating the graves to new cemeteries so that the land could be redeveloped as the Yorkville and then Toronto developed.
 Families who didn't initially arrange to have remains transferred to the Toronto Necropolis were given 25 years to transfer and have them reinterred at Mount Pleasant.
 It is thought that not all the remains were relocated.

 As Toronto grew, the lands that were once part of the cemetery were acquired and developed for residential use.
 The area later transformed into the upscale mixed-use (but now mainly commercial) neighbourhood of Yorkville.